MILVLG/twigvlm/README.md

 ```
 CUDA_VISIBLE_DEVICES=0  twig_K=2 twig_T=3 bash scripts/v1_5/eval/mmvet.sh  -R 64
 ```
-We conducted experiments on an `NVIDIA RTX 4090`, achieving a speed of approximately `60.6 tokens/s`.
+Running on an `RTX 4090` GPU, the average generation speed is about 60.6 tokens/s.
 Note that different GPUs may exhibit fluctuations when handling parallel computations.

 ## Demo